Akron OVI Lawyer

 Arrested for Drunk Driving in Akron?

-After being charged with OVI / DUI in Akron, you need an attorney who has a clear knowledge of the associated laws and possible defenses.
+After being charged with OVI, you need an Akron DUI attorney who has a clear knowledge of the associated laws and possible defenses.
 As the founding lawyer at Christopher G. Thomarios, Esq.
 LLC, I encourage you to exercise your right to secure legal representation from my firm!
-I fight to protect my clients’ rights and can help you secure a favorable result to your situation.
+I fight to protect my client’s rights and can help you secure a favorable result.

 - For over a decade, I have defended Ohio residents against OVI and other serious charges.